How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Related Works

 \subsection{Generalizability of Online Platforms}

 Prior work has investigated the generalizability of online user studies conducted through MTurk and Prolific in a variety of different domains.

-\paragraph{Amazon Mechanical Turk} Amazon Mechanical Turk has long been a platform favored by researchers across disciplines such as computer science and the social sciences to conduct user studies~\cite{paolacci2014inside,Palan_Schitter_2018, Buhrmester2018AnEO, thompson2020relational}, and thus the external validity of MTurk data has been investigated in various different research contexts~\cite{simons2012common,berinsky2014separating,goodman2013data,behrend2011viability,bartneck2015comparing} with varying results.
-Conclusions about the external validity of MTurk surveys about security and privacy have also been mixed: multiple studies~\cite{kang2014privacy,schnorf2014comparison} have found significant differences between an MTurk study and a U.S.-representative survey, with MTurk users reporting more concerns about privacy and information use and higher levels of social media use, while Redmiles et al.~\cite{redmiles2019well} found that that for participants under 50 years of age or with at least some college education, their responses to questions regarding security and privacy are similar to the general population within these demographics, and that MTurk appeared to be more representative overall than a census-representative web panel.
+\paragraph{Amazon Mechanical Turk} Amazon Mechanical Turk has long been a platform favored by researchers across disciplines such as computer science and the social sciences to conduct user studies~\cite{paolacci2014inside,Palan_Schitter_2018,Buhrmester2018AnEO,thompson2020relational}, and thus the external validity of MTurk data has been investigated in various different research contexts~\cite{simons2012common,berinsky2014separating,goodman2013data,behrend2011viability,bartneck2015comparing} with varying results.
+Conclusions about the external validity of MTurk surveys about privacy and security have also been mixed: multiple studies~\cite{kang2014privacy,schnorf2014comparison} have found significant differences between an MTurk study and a U.S.-representative survey, with MTurk users reporting more concerns about privacy and information use and higher levels of social media use, while Redmiles et al.~\cite{redmiles2019well} found that that for participants under 50 years of age or with at least some college education, responses to questions regarding privacy and security were similar to the general population within these demographics, and that MTurk appeared to be more representative overall than a census-representative web panel.